 1. The British love to drink

-2. Hopefully you like football
+2. Hopefully, you like football

 This myth is pretty accurate: football (soccer) is a religion for many British people.
-You’ll inevitably be asked your favourite team and have to put up with matches on the TV at your local drinking establishment.
+You’ll inevitably be asked your favorite team and have to put up with matches on the TV at your local drinking establishment.

 3. Buying a property is convoluted

 If you’re lucky enough to be buying a property in the UK, be prepared for a lengthy process.
 There are numerous steps involved, and the need for lawyers on both sides means everything drags on for months.

 4. National Trust membership is worth it

 The National Trust manages the majority of the UK’s heritage sites, beautiful parks, forests, and impressive mansions full of historic treasures.
 Visiting such sites is one of the favorite pastimes for the locals.
 Buying a membership gives you access to all of them, so it’s a great idea if you love historical sites.

 Chicken Tikka is the UK’s national dish despite being an Indian-inspired dish.
 But this is a country that used to count jellied eels and offal amongst its go-to dishes, so at least it’s moving up in the world.

 Here, you only need to travel a few miles up the road to find a vastly different accent.
 If English isn’t your first language, be prepared for some interesting conversations.